Man shot twice in apparent road rage incident

 It happened in the 6400 block of West Little York Road around 9:30 Tuesday night.

-Investigators say the suspect was driving a silver F-150 when they opened fire on another vehicle.
+Investigators say the suspect was driving a silver Ford F-150 when they opened fire on another vehicle.

 The driver was hit twice but was able to pull into a Walgreens parking lot and call 911.